pinchih/PCLSegmentedControl/README.md

 # PCLSegmentedControl
 A view-based segmentedControl with different style of indicator for selected segment.
 # Features
-* Supports images
+* Support images
-* Supports auto and manual layout for the views
+* Support auto and manual layout for the views
-* Supports different style of selection indicator
+* Support different style of selection indicator
-* Supports animation for selection indicator
+* Support animation for selection indicator
+* Support target-action method

 # Installation
 * Add ```QuartzCore.framework``` to your project